 Read More: Best Movie Fight Scenes of All Time

 8. American Beauty (1999)

 Contrary to many opinions, ‘American Beauty’ is a film that has grown on me tremendously over the years.
-The richly designed thematic layers of the film demand for a more complex, in-depth analysis on the subtle nuances and minor but significant details that could well have been overlooked on the first few viewings of the film.
+The richly designed thematic layers of the film demand a more complex, in-depth analysis of the subtle nuances and minor but significant details that could well have been overlooked in the first few viewings of the film.
 While the film could be interpreted in many different ways, at its heart ‘American Beauty’ is a dark, tragic tale of self-discovery.
 Lester Burnham, torn apart by his personal and social issues, gets infatuated with his teenage daughter’s best friend.
-Gobbled up by lust and desires, Lester discovers himself not in the most dramatic revelations of life but in a tiny moment of human vulnerability that exposes him to himself leading to a tragic realization of one’s own futile existence.
+Gobbled up by lust and desires, Lester discovers himself not in the most dramatic revelations of life but in a tiny moment of human vulnerability that exposes him to himself, leading to a tragic realization of one’s own futile existence.

 Read More: Best Alien Movies of All Time

 9. Into the Wild (2007)